Chimengul Awut

-Chimengul Awut is a poet and Editor of the Kashgar Publishing House.
-She was arrested along with 3 others by the Chinese Government for there writing in books that were deemed “problematic” or “dangerous.”She is a Uyghur.
-She was detained as part of Uighur detention.
+Chimengul Awut is a poet and editor of the state-owned Kashgar Publishing House.
+In July 2018, she was arrested along with 3 others (a deputy editor-in-chief and two former editors-in-chief) by the Chinese Government, for their writings in books that were deemed "problematic" or "dangerous."
+She is a Uyghur.
+She was detained as part of Uyghur detention, and was released in late 2020.
 Her poem The Road of No Return won the Tulpar Literature Award in 2008.